Peacock: Here's everything to know about NBC's streaming app

 Peacock, a streaming app from Comcast-owned NBCUniversal, launched Wednesday across the US with thousands of hours of free programming, as well as more shows, movies and originals if you're willing to pay for a subscription.
-It offers a seven-day free trial standard for those premium tiers -- but if you sign up through a Google platform like Android, you can get as many as three months free.
+It offers a seven-day free trial standard for those premium tiers, but if you sign up through a Google platform like Android, you can get as many as three months free on its cheaper premium tier.

-But, as with HBO Max before it, you can't watch Peacock wiith a Roku or Amazon Fire TV, two of the most popular devices to stream to televisions.
+But, as with HBO Max before it, you can't watch Peacock with a Roku product or Amazon Fire TV device, like its Firestick.
+Combined, the companies are the two most popular makers of devices to stream to televisions.
 It marks a new stage in the evolution of streaming video, one that puts people like you in the middle of a standoff between the most powerful TV app distributors and deep-pocketed media companies.
 Both sides want the most control over the data and money you generate with your streaming activity, as they carve out their positions of power for the next era of TV.

 In the meantime, it means you can't watch all the top streaming services on all the top devices.